waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Celadon Elevator to 4F Secret Area:**
     - Hypothesis: Using the elevator to go to 4F will lead to the inaccessible area behind the counter.
     - Attempts:
-        - Took elevator to 4F (Turn 19200).
+        - Took elevator to 4F (Turn 19200-19205).
     - Conclusion: This returned me to the standard 4F elevator arrival point at (2, 3).
+The elevator does not provide access to the area behind the counter.
 Hypothesis disproven.